AdrienHallet/LINGI2347/README.md

 ### Bad inputs
 * failing_version.img : fails from versions 20 to 29 (decimal, included)
 * failing_colornumber.img : some (todo: determine the range ?) values for the color number crash the program.
 Negative values seem to be the key to obtain a crash
 * failing_heightandwidth.img : fails on combinations of width and height.
-A certain height may be accepted, but not with all accepted width.
+Sometimes, when you combine an accepted width with an accepted height, it fails.
 * failing_authorname.img : fails when the authorname is too long (here 1024 bytes)
 * failing_height.img : fails when the height is negative